fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/cs424-spring-2025-syllabus.md

 #### Deliverables

-Students will be required to complete four assignments, where they will implement concepts and techniques covered in class using real-world datasets.
+Students will be required to complete four assignments (plus an assignment zero), where they will implement concepts and techniques covered in class using real-world datasets.
 Students will need to present their projects to the class, so it is very important that they are finished by the deadlines.
 The first assignment will cover visualization sketching (using pen and paper).
-The second assignment will cover exploratory data analysis using interactive computing frameworks (e.g., Jupyter); the third project will cover coordinated views using collaborative environments (e.g., Observable); the fourth project will cover spatial data visualization using web technologies.
+The second assignment will cover exploratory data analysis using interactive computing frameworks (e.g., Jupyter); the third project will cover coordinated views using collaborative environments (e.g., Observable); the fourth project will cover data visualization using web technologies.
 Project repositories should also contain a ~500-word markdown report, giving an overview of the dataset, approach and detailing findings.

 Additionally, students will also need to select one visualization (from a well-known source), critically evaluate it, and present their conclusions through a written report.